Vision Systems

 The basic principle hasn’t changed in decades, but the technology has become more sophisticated.
 Nowadays, machine vision in the manufacturing industry relies on a variety of different input devices, such as 3D cameras, laser sensors, LIDARs, ultrasonic sensors, RADAR, and thermal imaging.
 The input technology used mostly depends on the application within the manufacturing process.

 The transducers (all the different sensors) capture the data, which is then sent to the data processing unit, which interprets the captured data and stores it for later inspection and subsequent processing.
-There’s usually some software involved, which does all the substantial image processing and analysis.
+There’s usually some software involved that does all the substantial image processing and analysis.

 In either case, machine vision systems always consist of transducers and processing/computing units.
 These can be further integrated into the manufacturing process.
 For example, if the observed part is defective, machine vision can trigger a process that would remove the particular part from the assembly line.